drknowsall/drknowsall-DS-CODEX_extension/README.md

 # CodexNB
-## A Jupyter extention for auto-completetion and automatic code decorations, internally using OpenAI's codex model with improved input selection that is specifically designed for notebooks usage and datascience pipeline.
+## A Jupyter extention for auto-completetion and automatic code decorations, internally using OpenAI's codex - https://openai.com/blog/openai-codex/ with improved input selection that is specifically designed for notebooks usage and datascience pipeline.
 (API key is needed)

 ## Supporting the following operations: